storybookjs/eslint-plugin-storybook/README.md

 ### Configuration (`eslint.config.[c|m]?js`)

-Use `eslint.config.[c|m]?js` file to configure rules.
+Use `eslint.config.[c|m]?js` file to configure rules using the [flat config style](https://eslint.org/docs/latest/use/configure/configuration-files-new).
 This is the default in ESLint v9, but can be used starting from ESLint v8.57.0.
 See also: https://eslint.org/docs/latest/use/configure/configuration-files-new.

 ```js
 import storybook from 'eslint-plugin-storybook'